blackvitriol/StackGANs/README.md

 ## Credits

-The credits for this code go to [hanzhanggit](https://github.com/hanzhanggit/StackGAN).
-I've merely created a wrapper to get people started.
+The credits for this code go to [hanzhanggit](https://github.com/hanzhanggit/StackGAN) and Siraj Raval.